aydanmckay/ASTR490/README.md

 Type "'knownregion'" as the parameter for main() in runner.py and the code will create an image of the HII Region given in the "gname" parameter spot of the config.ini file.
 These images are also 1 degree of galactic longitude by 1 degree of galactic latitude.
-Currently does not work for automation or multiple inputs at the same time.
 The images are produced using the WISE Catalog in the 3.4, 12, and 22 micron filters.

 [Allskyparams]